• Skip to main content

 • Facebook

 The countdown to Christmas is a special time for kids and families.
-Our family has made DIY advent calendars which encourage sibling kindness and reading advent poetry, but we also love more traditional choices.
-Incorporating an unique advent calendar for kids into your Christmas routine–with a little surprise for each day of Decemeber–makes the holiday season even more enjoyable.
+Incorporating a unique advent calendar for kids into your Christmas routine–with a little surprise for each day of December–makes the holiday season even more enjoyable.

 Unique advent calendars for kids